DARMA-tasking/LB-analysis-framework/README.md

 The LBAF is available from source only now.

-Currently, the only working version of Python is [Python 3.8](https://www.python.org/downloads/).
-This is due to the compatibility of used packages.
+Currently, the versions of Python are [Python 3.8](https://www.python.org/downloads/) and [Python 3.9](https://www.python.org/downloads/).

+The recommended version is Python 3.8.
+This is because configuration key `save_meshes` is not supported with Python 3.9

 Please mind your platform as well as proper 32 or 64 bit version.